dailydotdev/apps/.github/pull_request_template.md

 ## Changes

 - Describe what this PR does
-- Short and conside, bullet points can help
+- Short and concise, bullet points can help
 - Screenshots if applicable can also help

 ## Manual Testing